-9.1.
-There are no material financial implications emanating from this report.
+- 9.1.
+There are no material financial implications emanating from this report which recommends taking forward the Spitalfields local plan to the next stage of consultation and examination.
 Costs will be incurred obtaining an independent examination and from any appeals.
-These costs are anticipated to be less than £10k and will be managed from within the existing budgetary provision.
+These costs are anticipated to be less than £10k and will be managed from within the existing budgetary provision. - 9.2.
+There are likely to be financial implications if the local plan is formally adopted, for example the use of CIL monies.
+These implications will be reflected in the MTFS should the local plan pass consultation and examination.